Cheap air tickets to Dublin

 These are the airlines with direct flights to Dublin:

-• Ryanair flies direct to Dublin from London, Paris, and Edinburgh.
+• Ryanair flies direct to Dublin from London, Paris, and Palermo.

-• Aer Lingus also offers direct flights to Dublin from Newark, NJ, New York City, and Amsterdam.
+• Aer Lingus also offers direct flights to Dublin from Amsterdam, Isle of Man, and Lanzarote.
 Perfect if you want a straightforward trip from these cities.

 Here are some other options for flights to Dublin that might include a stopover:

-• Turkish Airlines flies to Dublin from Sydney, Perth, and Brisbane.
+• Turkish Airlines flies to Dublin from Perth, Sydney, and Melbourne.

-• Lufthansa also heads to Dublin from Sydney, Melbourne, and Perth, giving you a few handy departure options.
+• Lufthansa also heads to Dublin from Palermo, Sydney, and Perth, giving you a few handy departure options.

-• Finally, Aer Lingus flies to Dublin from lots of spots, including Sydney, New York City, and Perth.
+• Finally, Klm Royal Dutch Airlines flies to Dublin from lots of spots, including Sydney, Lagos, and New York City.

 When traveling to Dublin, what's the recommended arrival time at the airport before my flight?